aces/Loris/modules/datadict/README.md

 ## Scope

-The module displays and manages the data dictionary for things already stored in the LORIS `parameter_type` table.
+The module displays and manages the data dictionary for fields already stored in the LORIS `parameter_type` table.
 This table is generally autopopulated and provides a dictionary for imaging headers (populated by the imaging pipeline) and behavioural instrument (populated by the `lorisform_parser.php` script).

-It does not provide a way to enter new things into the data dictionary, or describe the data dictionary for arbitrary SQL tables which are not stored in the `parameter_type` table, such as instrument flags or candidate/session data.
+It does not provide a way to enter new fields into the data dictionary, or describe the data dictionary for arbitrary SQL fields which are not stored in the `parameter_type` table, such as instrument flags or candidate/session data.